OpenSkyProject/OpenSkyImager/REMOTE.md

 - DATEADD:0-1, Add current date to the file naming convention
 - TIMEADD:0-1, Add current time to the naming convention
 - FLTADD:0-1, Add current filter name to the naming convention
-- FLTLIST:0-1, Prints the filter (pipe separated) list to the command line.
+- FLTLIST: Prints the filter (pipe separated) list to the command line.
   FLTSET must use ordinal position (0 based) from this list.
   That is FLTSET:1 will set the second element
 - FLTSET:number, Set active the nth element in the filters combobox